 How to Change Your Perception of Pain

-When you know that you avoid pain, it gives you the power to work with it.
+When you know that you avoid pain, it gives you the power to work with it by using the theories of motivation.
 You can do this quite simply by turning your perception of pain around.

 If you are resisting a step that will help you achieve something, explore why you are procrastinating.
 Ask yourself what you are afraid of.